GandolfTheGrayy/time-travel-1225837199/zine/intro.md

 # Intro

-This zine explores time travel ethics from an **editor** perspective.
+This zine explores time travel ethics from an **author** perspective.